-“Link has a design philosophy which embodies Clyde Gateway’s masterplanning aims of high quality buildings and open space, creating a vibrant and cohesive and sustainable community.
-Working with our partners and stakeholders, Link aims to develop the site delivering a range of community benefits, including up to 76 jobs new to the Clyde Gateway area, which will provide a lasting legacy for the Dalmarnock area and the people living there.”
+“Link’s design philosophy embodies Clyde Gateway’s masterplanning goals of high quality buildings and open space, resulting in a vibrant, cohesive, and sustainable community.”
+Working with our partners and stakeholders, Link intends to develop the site to provide a variety of community benefits, including up to 76 new jobs in the Clyde Gateway area, which will leave a lasting legacy for the Dalmarnock area and its residents.”

-“Dalmarnock Riverside is the latest example of the remarkable regeneration of this part of Glasgow.
-The exciting proposals for this development will mean 550 high-quality homes for sale, social rent and shared equity, and I am sure this will complement all that has already been achieved in the area over the past few years, a period that has seen a stunning renaissance in Dalmarnock,” said Councillor Gordon Matheson, leader of Glasgow City Council.
+“Dalmarnock Riverside is the most recent example of Glasgow’s remarkable regeneration.”
+“The exciting proposals for this development will mean 550 high-quality homes for sale, social rent, and shared equity, and I am confident that this will complement all that has already been achieved in the area over the past few years, a period that has seen a stunning renaissance in Dalmarnock,” said Glasgow City Council leader Councillor Gordon Matheson.

 For decades, Dalmarnock Power Station was a landmark structure, with its chimney dominating the East End skyline.
 It was built in 1915 and expanded twice, in 1921 and 1935, to meet the city’s ever-increasing demand for power.
 It was such an important part of the city and national economies that it was bombed by enemy planes during WWII.
 The power station was only slightly damaged, but bombs landed on nearby tenements, killing civilians.

 It closed in 1977 and was demolished in 1980, but the structure was so strong that it took three attempts to bring the chimney down in a controlled explosion.
 After that, the site sat vacant and derelict, frequently being used for illegal dumping and fly tipping before being purchased by Clyde Gateway in 2010.